DXFrance/back2hack/doc/AzureStorage.md

 ## use tools

-Then, you can use [Azure blob storage tools](tools.md) (see the bottom of the page) to copy data into or from the storage account.
+Then, you can use [Azure blob storage tools](Tools.md) (see *Azure blob Storage tools* in the page) to copy data into or from the storage account.